Everything Changes (Julian Lennon album)

-Everything Changes is the sixth studio album by English singer-songwriter Julian Lennon.
-It was released on 2 October 2011.
+Everything Changes is the sixth studio album by English singer-songwriter Julian Lennon, released on 2 October 2011.

-History
+Background

 Lennon has described the material as "a bit more free-flowing than [his] previous work", calling it his "favourite album so far".
 Revealing how Everything Changes came about, Lennon explained: "Obviously, if you sit down and play around for a bit, you’re going to come up with ideas.
 One thing led to another and pretty soon I had about 30 ideas, so I invited some friends to come over and flesh them out into songs".

 Release

 Everything Changes was released on 2 October 2011 on CD by Nova Sales & Distribution (UK) and Conehead; and only saw a UK/Ireland release.
 The album is his first since 1998's Photograph Smile.
 The album is set to be released on clear vinyl.

 The first single from the album was "Lookin' 4 Luv", released digitally on 11 September 2011.
 The second single was a remix of an album track, "Guess It Was Me", released on 8 April 2012.